Michael Chavis

-Michael Scott Chavis (born August 11, 1995) is an American professional baseball infielder for the Chunichi Dragons of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) the Boston Red Sox, Pittsburgh Pirates, and Washington Nationals.
+Michael Scott Chavis (born August 11, 1995) is an American professional baseball infielder in the Cincinnati Reds organization.
+He has previously played in Major League Baseball (MLB) the Boston Red Sox, Pittsburgh Pirates, and Washington Nationals, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.
 Listed at 5 ft 10 in and 210 lb, Chavis bats and throws right-handed.

 Early years and education

 Chavis attended Sprayberry High School in Marietta, Georgia.
 Committed to Clemson University, Chavis won the home run derby at the Perfect Game All-American Classic in 2014.
 As a senior, he won Gatorade Baseball Player of the Year honors for Georgia, with a slash line of .580/.663/1.197 in 28 games, including 13 home runs, nine doubles. one triple, 37 run batted in (RBIs), 30 runs, and 21 stolen bases.